-When my son was younger it meant setting up a leprechaun trap.
+When my son was younger, St. Patrick’s Day meant setting up a leprechaun trap.
 In some households, the Leprechaun causes trouble like knocking over chairs.
 I also always left a trail of shamrocks and gold coins that let to a pot filled with a few green colored gifts (usually candy and a swimsuit since its almost pool season here in Arizona).
 Even if you’re not Irish it’s still fun to be festive.
 Everything on my list is pretty simple and inexpensive.

 Showing your family they’re special to you

-7 Things to do for St. Patricks Day with Tweens and Teens
+8 ways to celebrate St. Patricks Day with tweens and teens

 - Eat all things green – make all green foods for a meal.